 This article is part of a larger series on CRM.

 There are thousands of off-the-shelf customer relationship management (CRM) systems, but they are designed to serve the needs of many.
-If your business model is uncommon, creating custom CRM software may be a better option, but will require you to assess your business needs and budget, identify must-have features, and work with developers.
-You also have to conduct quality assurance checks, software testing, and periodic system maintenance.
+If your business model is uncommon, you can create CRM software tailored to your company.
+This requires you to assess your business needs and budget, identify must-have features, and work with developers.
+You must also conduct quality assurance checks, software testing, and periodic system maintenance and updates.

-Before anything else, assess your business needs and determine if you really need a custom solution.
+Before you make your own CRM platform, assess your business needs and determine if you really need a custom solution.
 Think about the business goals you want to achieve.
-You might be thinking of increasing your sales quote or reducing your operational costs through automation.
-Weigh the pros against the cons before making a decision to start building your custom CRM.
+You might be thinking of increasing your sales quotas or reducing your operational costs through automation.
+Weigh the pros against the cons before deciding to use custom CRM software.

 |Includes specific types of automations that match your business operations||Additional expenses for training|

 |No monthly or annual licensing fees||No free software updates|

 |Better analytics||Inconsistent UI (user interface)|